 All about the course

-The Foundation level aims to provide an understanding of the key subjects at level 3 in order to meet the prerequisites for level 4 study on BSc (Hons) Exercise, Nutrition and Health.
+The Foundation level aims to provide an understanding of the key subjects at level 3 in order to meet the prerequisites for level 4 study on BSc (Hons) Nutrition and Exercise as Medicine.

 You will develop:

 - An understanding of fundamental theories that will be developed further within the associated degree programme